-The 2014 incentive plan for NEOs other than the CEO was based primarily upon achievement of Adjusted Operating Cash Flow (as defined below, "Adjusted OCF") of the Company and, if applicable, for enterprises for which the NEO is responsible, both relative to the current year operating plan ("Budget").
-The Budget is approved annually by the Board of Directors.
-We have limited the NEOs' performance measure to Adjusted OCF in order to focus on improvements in cash flow and the related debt reduction to enhance stockholder value.
-In 2014, achievement of the minimum level of performance also required that cash cost reduction goals be achieved.
+The 2015 incentive plan for NEOs other than the CEO was based primarily upon achievement of Adjusted Operating Cash Flow (as defined below, "Adjusted OCF") and, potentially, Total Revenue of the Company and, if applicable, for enterprises for which the NEO is responsible, both relative to the current year operating plan ("Budget").
+The Budget is approved annually by the Board.
+We have limited the NEOs' performance measures to Adjusted OCF and Total Revenue in order to focus on improvements in cash flow and the related debt reduction to enhance stockholder value.
+Achievement of the minimum level of performance also required that cash cost reduction goals be achieved.
+In 2015, we added exceeding Total Revenue Budget in addition to exceeding Adjusted OCF Budget as an additional incentive.

-Based on the Company's performance, in 2014, a participant was eligible to earn from 0% up to 100% of the financial bonus target, which equates to 0% to 50% of the base salary for Mr. Schmidt and Mr. Mowbray and 0% to 25% of the base salary of the other NEOs.
+Based on the Company's performance, in 2015, a participant was eligible to earn from 0% up to 125% of the financial bonus target, which equates to 0% to 50% of the base salary for Mr. Mowbray, Mr. Schmidt and Mr. Mayo and 0% to 25% of the base salary of the other NEOs.
 A decline in Adjusted OCF from the Budget of more than 10% would result in no payment of an annual cash incentive.
-Achievement of the Adjusted OCF target in the Budget would result in payment of 100% of the financial target.
+Achievement of the Adjusted OCF and Total Revenue targets in the Budget would result in payment of 125% of the financial target.
 A tiered grid was used to determine results between the minimum and maximum.